yuno-payments/yuno-sdk-android/README.md

     type: "payment_type",
 )
 ```
-the activity displayed could return three different state: Success, Cancelled or Error, to listen this state you have to implement the method onActivityResult fo the activity, like in the follow piece of code
+the activity displayed could return three different states: Success, Cancelled or Error, to listen this state you have to implement the method onActivityResult fo the activity, like in the follow piece of code
 ```Kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
         super.onActivityResult(requestCode, resultCode, data)